oddbird/oddleventy/content/index.md

 ## Hi, I'm Miriam

-I co-founded OddBird with my brothers in 2008 to provide custom web application design and development, along with refactors for integrated design systems, accessibility, performance, and long-term sustainability.
+I co-founded OddBird with my brothers in 2008 to provide **custom web application design and development**, along with refactors for **integrated design systems, accessibility, performance, and long-term sustainability**.

-Since then OddBird has become an industry leaders -- from our work on Django, Sass, and Susy, to the Mozilla Developer Channel, and in-depth trainings on front-end architecture, workflow, component libraries, testing, and documentation.
+Since then OddBird has become an industry leaders -- from our work on Django, Sass, and Susy, to the **Mozilla Developer Channel**, and in-depth **trainings on front-end architecture, workflow, component libraries, testing, and documentation**.

 We'd love to help you
 take your app to the next level.